napari/docs/docs/plugins/index.md

 :link: find-and-install-plugins
 :link-type: ref

-How to find and install plugins from the napari plugin installer or napari hub.
+How to find and install plugins using the napari plugin installer or napari hub.
 :::
 ::::
 :::::